National Permaculture Convergence

 We are using this new app to streamline the programming of the event.
 It has been developed by a Permaculture Association member with convergences in mind.

-To sign up to offer a workshop, please head to LineUp Ninja.
+To offer a workshop, please head to LineUp Ninja.

 How do I get tickets?